-A minimum of 640 subjects to a maximum of 800 subjects from approximately 50 sites in the United States (US) and Canada will be registered in this trial.
-Subject registration is capped at 75 per site.
-Trial population consists of non-complex HBR subjects with up to three native coronary artery lesions (a maximum of two lesions per epicardial vessel) with reference vessel diameter between 2.25 mm and 4.25 mm.
-Eligibility of P2Y12 receptor inhibitor discontinuation will be assessed at 1-month follow-up.
-Subjects who are free from myocardial infarction (modified ARC), repeat coronary revascularization, stroke, or stent thrombosis (ARC definite/probable) within 1 month (prior to 1-month visit but at least 28 days) after stenting AND have been compliant with 1-month DAPT without interruption of either aspirin and/or P2Y12 receptor inhibitor for > 7 consecutive days are considered as "1-month clear" (refer to Section 1.4 for two exceptions), and will discontinue P2Y12 receptor inhibitor as early as 28 days and continue with aspirin monotherapy through 12-month follow-up.
+Approximately 2,000 subjects from approximately 100 sites globally will be registered in this study, with at least 50% of subjects in the United States (US).
+Study population consists of non-complex HBR subjects with up to three native coronary artery lesions (a maximum of two lesions per epicardial vessel) with reference vessel diameter between 2.25 mm and 4.25 mm.
+Eligibility of P2Y12 receptor inhibitor discontinuation will be assessed at 3-month follow-up.
+Subjects who are free from myocardial infarction (modified ARC), repeat coronary revascularization, stroke, or stent thrombosis (ARC definite/probable) within 3 months (prior to 3-month visit but at least 90 days) after stenting AND have been compliant with 3-month DAPT without interruption of either aspirin and/or P2Y12 receptor inhibitor for > 7 consecutive days are considered as "3-month clear", and will discontinue P2Y12 receptor inhibitor and continued with aspirin monotherapy after 3-month follow-up.

-All registered subjects will be followed at 1, 3, 6 and 12 months post index procedure.
+All registered subjects will be followed at 3, 6 and 12 months post index procedure.